isan26/cv/README.md

 I am a seasoned full-stack developer with over 15 years of experience designing and building scalable, high-impact solutions across diverse industries.
 I am deeply passionate about team collaboration, architecting robust software systems, and adhering to S.O.L.I.D principles and clean coding practices.
 I bring a strategic, “think twice, code once” approach to problem-solving, ensuring solutions are not only efficient but also maintainable and future-proof.

-As a proactive leader and mentor, I excel in guiding teams, fostering a culture of continuous learning, and driving alignment between technical vision and business goals.
+As a proactive leader and mentor, I excel in guiding teams, fostering a culture of continuous learning and driving alignment between technical vision and business goals.
+I embrace AI-driven development tools to enhance productivity, accelerate and complement my learning while maintaining high-quality standards.
 I thrive in tackling complex challenges, exploring innovative technologies, and delivering results that scale with the needs of the business.

 ---